-The DSL will ensure a detailed Prevent risk assessment is undertaken and reviewed at least annually.
+The DSL will ensure a detailed Prevent risk assessment is undertaken, completed in accordance with DfE guidance for Completing a risk assessment to assess the risk of people becoming terrorists or supporting terrorism, and makes use of the appropriate DfE template.
+This must be reviewed at least annually.
 This includes the risks posed by pupils' access to the internet and social media and the school's mitigating actions, such a monitoring and filtering internet use.
-See Appendix C for further details on preventing radicalisation.
+See Appendix C for further details on preventing

-28. Children at increased risk and/or are more vulnerable
+29. Children at increased risk and/or are more vulnerable